model-checking/rust-lean-models/README.md

     ` require «rust-lean-models» from git "https://github.com/model-checking/rust-lean-models" `

-- Change the lean version in `lean-toolchain.lean` to that of `"https://github.com/model-checking/rust-lean-models/lean-toolchain.lean"`
+- Change the lean version in your `lean-toolchain` to the one in https://github.com/model-checking/rust-lean-models/blob/main/lean-toolchain

 - Run `lake update` in the terminal.